 1. Shower Them With Grace

-Everything we do with kids centers around the gospel.
-Our worship packets on Sundays, Kid's Nights, VBS, fun trips, Summer camps, family devotions, and Life Groups are all about the gospel of grace.
+Everything we do with kids centers around the gospel of grace.
+Our worship packets on Sundays, Wednesday Kid's Nights, VBS, fun trips, Summer camps, family devotions, and Life Groups are all about the gospel of grace.

 2. Intergenerational Worship

-A study by Steve Parr and Tom Crites revealed that children who are separated from their parents during Sunday worship are 40% more likely to stop attending church as young adults than children who worship with their parents (Why They Stay).
+Research by Steve Parr and Tom Crites revealed that children who are separated from their parents during Sunday worship are 40% more likely to stop attending church as adults than children who worship with their parents (Why They Stay pg 77).

 Scripture just takes it for granted that children are present during corporate worship (Ep 6:1; Co 3:20; De 31:11-13; Jos 8:35; Ne 8:1-2).

-We also think it's significant that intergenerational worship has been the practice for the Christian Church for virtually all of its history.
+We also think it's significant that intergenerational worship was the practice for the Christian Church for the first 1900 years of its existence.

 For these reasons, we practice intergenerational worship during Sunday services.